 The Volunteer Fire Assistance (VFA) program, provides training, grant funds and technical advice to rural fire departments in communities with a population of 10,000 persons or less.
 VFA grants are available on an annual basis and applications are generally available during the first quarter of the calendar year.
 Grant recipients are reimbursed for approved costs at the end of the grant cycle.
 Grant funds ranging from $1,000 to $5,000 are available through a 50/50 reimbursement system.
 Eligible equipment items that can be purchased with VFA grant funding include: Nomex clothing, pumps, hoses, tanks, fire shelters, small fire suppression equipment and personal protective equipment.

-The 2019 VFA Grant Application is now available.
-Download a copy of the grant application 2019 VFA Grant Application.pdf For more information and assistance regarding the grants, contact Mike Harp, Rural Fire Suppression Technical Advisor, at 502-782-7164.
+The 2021 VFA Grant Application is now available.
+Download a copy of the grant application 2021 VFA Application.pdf.
+For more information and assistance regarding the grants, contact Mike Harp, Rural Fire Suppression Technical Advisor, at 502-782-7164.

 Kentucky Firewise Community Grants

 The Kentucky Division of Forestry, in cooperation of the USDA Forest Service, is pleased to announce the Kentucky Firewise Community Grant Program.
 Grants are awarded for projects to reduce the wildfire risk and/or hazard in Kentucky's wildland/urban interface communities.
 Grant priority will be given based on community-at-risk level, establishment of a local Firewise Council of Board, and type of project submitted.
-The 2019 grant is not available yet.
-Check back for further details.
+Download a copy of the 2021 grant here.

 E-mail Kessley Baker with any questions you may have.